hrishim/llvl_prog1_book/src/integer_inst.md

 - Refer earlier example in integer sectiom

-Counting leading zeroes in a number is such a common requirement in programs that the Arm ISA includes a specific instruction that does the job.
+Counting leading zeroes in a number is such a common requirement in programs that the ARM ISA includes a specific instruction that does the job.

 > clz \<Wd\>, \<Wn\>